ricvath/splitton-hackathon/README.md

 SplitTON is a Telegram Mini App that starts as a familiar expense splitting tool but naturally introduces users to TON wallets when they're ready to settle.
 Built for the TON hackathon to showcase seamless Web2→Web3 onboarding.

-## 🎯 Hackathon Value Proposition
+## 🎯 User Journey

-**The Story**: Users join via Telegram, track expenses like any normal app, then discover TON wallets when ready to settle.
+Folks join via Telegram, track expenses like any normal app, then discover TON wallets when ready to settle.
 It's the perfect crypto onboarding experience - no complexity upfront, powerful Web3 features when needed.

-## ⚡ Demo Flow (2 minutes)
+## ⚡ Demo (2 mins)

 1. **"Look, normal expense tracking"** - Add expenses, split with friends
 2. **"But here's the magic"** - Click "Settle" tab